 The Deferred Capital Receipts Reserve represents amounts due from the sale of non-current assets that have still to be realised.
 Under statutory arrangements, this only becomes available for financing on receipt of cash at which point a transfer is made to the Capital Receipts Reserve.
-The balance is mainly represented by mortgages on council houses sold to (former) tenants.

-2020/21 2021/22
+2021/22 2022/23

 £000 £000

-(98) Balance 1 April 0
+0 Balance 1 April 0

-98 Transfer to the Capital Receipts Reserve of cash received
+0 Transfer to the Capital Receipts Reserve of cash received 0

 0 Balance at 31 March 0